-The lessons themselves are important.
+The piano lessons near me themselves are important.
 Of course.
-Take advantage of the teacher’s advice, and work on the basics.
+Take advantage of the teacher's advice, and work on the basics.
 But the most important work is done yourself, every day.

 Many educational piano books allow you to progress in your own way.